-Two easy ways to properly use CO2 with the Epiphany are an anti-siphon tank or a remote line.
+Two easy ways to properly use CO2 with the SP-8 are an anti-siphon tank or a remote line.

 Anti-siphon tanks have a J shaped tube professionally installed inside.
-When the tank is screwed into a bottom line ASA, such as the one that is standard on the Epiphany, the tube delivers gas only.
-The anti-siphon tube works like a diver's snorkel, repositioning the gas intake from the valve, to the top side of the tank.
+When the tank is screwed into a bottom line ASA, such as the one that is standard on the SP-8, the tube delivers gas only.
+The anti-siphon tube works like a diver's snorkel, repositioning the gas intake from the valve to the top side of the tank.
 When an anti-siphon tube is installed in a tank, the airsmith will usually mark the valve, to indicate the position of the tube.
 When the tank is screwed into a marker, this mark must be oriented to the top.

 A remote hose allows a standard (non-siphoned) CO2 tank to be carried in a player's pack.
 Not only does this reduce the total weight of the marker, but it also allows the tank to be placed vertically, so that its valve is at the top while gravity holds the liquid CO2 at the bottom.
 It is important to note that lying down on the field or crawling while using a remote can cause liquid CO2 to be fed to the paintgun as the tank is turned on its side.
+Remote hoses offer an additional advantage, like straight-rails and drop-forwards they move the CO2 or HPA tank to allow use of the optional SP-8 Adjustable Stock.